 Autopilot is an advanced driver assistance system that enhances safety and convenience behind the wheel.
 When used properly, Autopilot reduces your overall workload as a driver.
-8 external cameras, a radar, 12 ultrasonic sensors and a powerful onboard computer provide an additional layer of safety to guide you on your journey.
-Cars built between September 2014 and October 2016 include one camera and less-powerful radar and ultrasonic sensors.
+Each new Tesla vehicle is equipped with eight external cameras and powerful vision processing to provide an additional layer of safety.
+All vehicles built for the North American market now use our camera-based Tesla Vision to deliver Autopilot features, rather than radar.

-Autopilot is a suite of driver assistance features that can be purchased before you buy your car or after it’s been delivered, and brings new functionality to your Tesla that makes driving safer and less stressful.
+Autopilot is a suite of driver assistance features that comes standard with the purchase of a new car or can be purchased after delivery, and brings new functionality to your Tesla that makes driving safer and less stressful.
 Available packages include: